alphagov/government-frontend-survey/results-2018.md

 | We don't | 2 | 4.3% |
 | RSS | 1 | 2.2% |
 | When things break | 1 | 2.2% |
+### Question 11: Are there any specific improvements you'd like to see in the frontend resources offered by GDS?

+#### Answers

+- better documentation
+- ruby gems
+- more templating languages
+- Content Delivery Network (CDN) for assets
+- simpler tools for less technical people
+- adopt a form builder
+- less reliance on polyfills
+- dont use BEM
+- tools to help port GOV.UK Frontend
+- use nunjucks extensions
+- authoring CSS rather than having to write more HTML